microsoft/devicescript/vscode/README.md

-# Visual Studio Code Extension for DeviceScript
+# DeviceScript

 [DeviceScript](https://aka.ms/devicescript) is a TypeScript-like language and runtime for embedded devices.

 ![screenshot of the extension](./screenshot.png)

+## Features

--   Compile DeviceScript to bytecode
+-   Build and watch using DeviceScript compiler
--   live Jacdac device explorer
--   Running a simulator on the developer machine
+    Deploy to simulator or hardware
+-   Debugger with breakpoints, stack traces, exceptions, stepping
--   Debugging, including stepping, variables, stack traces, of DeviceScript programs on a simulator or hardware device.
+-   DeviceScript simulator
+-   Sensor and Jacdac simulator
+-   Connection to native DeviceScript device
+-   Device, services, register Explorer view
+-   Register and Event watch

 ## Contributing